Egon Müller: Motorcycle speedway

-Egon Müller won the German Champion seven times (1975, 1977, 1979, 1981, 1983, 1984 and 1985).
+Müller won the German Champion seven times (1975, 1977, 1979, 1981, 1983, 1984 and 1985).
 He rode briefly in the United Kingdom in 1973 for the Coatbridge Tigers (Scotland), and in 1976 for the Hull Vikings.
 Despite him only appearing for a handful of meetings in 1976, Hull were granted a 'Egon Muller (Rider Replacement)' facility for the entire 1977 season.

 Müller won the Long Track World Championship in 1974, 1975 and 1978.
 He finished second in 1980 and 1984, and finished third in 1976 and 1982.
 He also represented West Germany in the Speedway World Pairs Championship, finishing a best of 3rd in 1977 at Hyde Road in Manchester, England paired with Hans Wassermann.
 Müller also competed in the Speedway World Team Cup where he led the West Germans to a third-place finish in both 1981 at the Olching Speedwaybahn in Olching, and again in 1982 at the White City Stadium in London, England.
 He was also a four-time winner of the Continental Final which was the last World Final qualifying round for European-based riders.
 Müller won the Continental Final in 1976, 1981, 1984 and 1985.

-As of the 2023 Speedway Grand Prix series, Egon Müller is the only German rider to have won the Speedway World Championship when he took out the title with a 15-point maximum at the Motodrom Halbemond in Norden in 1983 from Australian Billy Sanders and 1980 champion Michael Lee.
+As of the 2025 Speedway Grand Prix series, Müller is the only German rider to have won the Speedway World Championship when he took out the title with a 15-point maximum at the Motodrom Halbemond in Norden in 1983 from Australian Billy Sanders and 1980 champion Michael Lee.
 At a time when the Speedway World Championship Final was a single meeting that could throw up a surprise winner on the day, Müller was generally seen as a 'one hit wonder' in the same way that Poland's 1973 World Champion Jerzy Szczakiel was.
 However, Müller was a perennial championship contender having made four previous World Final appearances (1976, 1977, 1980 and 1981) as well as being a triple Long track World Champion, and an eight time German Champion.